 Note: Conservation easement properties are privately owned and therefore are not open to the public for unaccompanied visitation.

-Thanks to a generous gift from Charles Dana Gibson and Kay Gibson in 1999, the land trust owns and manages the Gibson Preserve, 124 wild acres on the Georges River in Searsmont.
-The preserve has a four-mile trail network with great summer hiking and winter cross-country skiing and snowshoeing opportunities.
-The property supports spruce-fir forest, ...
+Thanks to a generous gift from Charles Dana Gibson and Kay Gibson in 1999, and a couple of additions, the Land Trust owns and manages the Gibson Preserve, 165 wild acres on the Georges River in Searsmont.
+The preserve has a four-mile trail network with great summer hiking and winter cross-country skiing and snowshoeing opportunities. ...
 Read more

 In December 2004, Stephen and Marcie Porter donated 13 acres of land with 1,600 feet of frontage on the Georges River in Searsmont to the Land Trust.
 This generous gift added valuable acreage to protected land in the “wilderness loop,” a conservation focus area of the Land Trust, and is just upriver from the Read more

 We acquired 100-Acre Island in 1999 when three families – the Tappans, LaFarges and Birds – donated their undivided interests to us to ensure the island would remain undeveloped and accessible to the community.
 A small point, known as Wedding Point, on the southeastern shore is still owned by one of the families and is ...
 Read more